- Home

 The countdown to Christmas has well and truly begun, and if you love this time of year, you might be looking forward to checking out one of the UK’s many festive markets.

-Even for those not yet feeling the Yuletide spirit, visiting a Christmas market can be a wonderful way to start feeling festive!
-And if you don’t celebrate Christmas, they can still offer an entertaining and enriching experience a time to enjoy some good food and comforting hot drinks, and browse a range of artisan stalls.
+Even for those not yet feeling the Yuletide spirit, visiting a Christmas market can be a wonderful way to start feeling festive.
+And if you don’t celebrate Christmas, they can still offer an entertaining and enriching experience, some good food and comforting hot drinks, and a range of artisan stalls.

 1. Birmingham's Frankfurt Christmas Market

-The internationally-renowned Birmingham Frankfurt Christmas Market is the biggest German market outside Germany and Austria — and it’s a wonderfully authentic affair.
+The internationally renowned Birmingham Frankfurt Christmas Market is the biggest German-style market outside Germany and Austria — and it’s a wonderfully authentic affair.

-In Victoria Square and New Street, you can browse the twinkling stalls, look at festive produce and personalised gifts, and listen to the live music and carol singers that will hopefully bring even more festive cheer to your experience.
+In Victoria Square and New Street, you can browse twinkling stalls, look at festive produce and personalised gifts, and listen to the live music and carol singers that will hopefully bring even more festive cheer.
 If you’re a fan of traditional wooden Christmas decorations and toys, this is one of the best places in the country to pick some up.

-And of course, one of the main draws of Birmingham’s Christmas market is the food and drink offerings.
+And of course, one of the main draws of this Christmas market is the food and drink.
 You can thaw the winter chill by sipping on glühwein (mulled wine) – or keep things refreshing by enjoying a weissbier (wheat beer).
 If you’re hungry, you can feast on all manner of traditional German treats, from bratwurst and pretzels to schnitzels and stollen.

-This year, you can visit Birmingham’s Frankfurt Christmas Market from 1st November to 24th December.
+This year, you can visit Birmingham’s Frankfurt Christmas Market from now until 24th December.

 2. Cardiff Christmas Market and Winter Wonderland

-The Cardiff Christmas Market has been running for three decades now, and this is a festive fair that’s nothing short of magical.
-There are over 70 wooden stalls wrapped in icy-blue fairy lights, showcasing over 200 businesses’ products – with a strong focus on arts and crafts and original handmade produce, and an emphasis on supporting local businesses.
+The Cardiff Christmas Market has been running for over three decades, and this is a festive fair that’s nothing short of magical.
+There are 70 wooden stalls wrapped in icy-blue fairy lights, showcasing over 200 businesses’ products – with a strong focus on arts and crafts and original handmade produce, and an emphasis on supporting local businesses.

 If you’re looking to pick up gifts and stocking fillers, you can’t go wrong.
 At Hills Street, Trinity Street, St John Street, and Working Street (which are all in the city centre), you can browse all manner of textiles, glassware, jewellery, scented candles, wooden sculptures, unique toys, bath salts, leather bags…the list goes on!